Vancouver-KDD/kdd-website-server/README.md

 DATABASE_ROOT_PASSWORD=secret
 ```

-Boot up Docker-compose
+Now let's boot up Docker-compose

 ```
 docker-compose up
 ```

-Test your connectivity by typing 'localhost:3000' to your browser url
+Test your connectivity by typing 'localhost:3000' url on your browser navigator.
+You're supposed to see the welcome index page.